spsforks/QB64-Wiki/CLS.md

 ## Example(s)

-*Example 1:* Printing black text on a white background in QB64.
+Printing black text on a white background in QB64.

 ```vb